MozillaFoundation/foundation.mozilla.org/docs/accessibility.md

 #### Tests that use `it.skip(...)`

 Some tests may be set to "skip", which means that there is a test, but Cypress is instructed to pass over it rather than running it.
 In the Cypress UI this will look like the test has stalled: it probably hasn't.
-Look int the `./cypress/integration/a11y-tests.js` file to see if the test(s) in question is/are marked as skipped.
+Look in the `./cypress/integration/a11y-tests.js` file to see if the test(s) in question is/are marked as skipped.

 ## Manual Browser-testing of Accessibility